sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 Initially, I was going to use [Circle CI](https://circleci.com/) to automate the process of building and deploying the site.
 Circle CI has direct integration with Github and posted to their blog in 2018 explaining how to [Automate Your Static Site Deployment with CircleCI](https://circleci.com/blog/automate-your-static-site-deployment-with-circleci/) using Hugo as the example site generator.

-That being said, since everything in the site setup was GCP based, I decided to try out [Cloud Build](https://cloud.google.com/cloud-build).
+That being said since everything in the site setup was GCP based, I decided to try out [Cloud Build](https://cloud.google.com/cloud-build).
 Cloud Build also has a [GitHub app](https://github.com/marketplace/google-cloud-build) and being within the same GCP project meant I wouldn't have to deal with shuffling additional service account credentials between platforms.

-Also, just like with the server set up, Cloud Build is also included in GCP free tier (up to 120 build minutes/day) so this shouldn't cost me anything.
+Also, just like with the server setup, Cloud Build is also included in the GCP free tier (up to 120 build minutes/day) so this shouldn't cost me anything.

 ### Attempting to Use the Cloud Build GitHub App

-Thinking this would be a 30 minute task, I eagerly installed the Cloud Build Github app and added a build trigger based on pushes to the master branch.
+Thinking this would be a 30-minute task, I eagerly installed the Cloud Build Github app and added a build trigger based on pushes to the master branch.
 When the build succeeded I was not greeted with the website, but instead with the Default Caddy home page.
 After manually navigating to the `/articles` endpoint I saw the following:

 {{< img "images/*missing-hugo-theme*" >}}

 The content files were there, but I realized that It wasn't being rendered properly because the build failed to get the theme files.
 After doing more research I concluded that it has to do with the fact that the theme is not stored within the website Git repo, but is a Git submodule.

-In an attempt to solve this, I adding a step to the build pipeline to grab the submodule files using:
+In an attempt to solve this, I added a step to the build pipeline to grab the submodule files using:

 ```bash
 git submodule init